 IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

-Although Debra has not worked as a first responder herself, she has enormous respect and appreciation for the critical work emergency service providers perform.
+Although Debra has not worked as a first responder herself, she has tremendous respect and appreciation for the critical work emergency service providers perform.
 Her personal family history and early experience of loss have given her deep insight into the enduring effect of trauma and its impact on one’s quality of life and relationships.
-Debra understands the importance and efficacy of Peer Support, and is deeply committed to FRTC’s mission to provide specialized mental and behavioral health support and counseling to all First Responders and their families in need.
-Debra is an FRTC National Peer Support Academy Graduate in 2022.
+Debra understands the importance and efficacy of peer support, and is deeply committed to FRTC’s mission to provide specialized mental and behavioral health support and counseling to all First Responders and their families in need.
+Debra is a 2022 FRTC National Peer Support Academy graduate.

 Debra received her Master of Arts in Transpersonal Counseling Psychology from Naropa University, and her Bachelor of Arts in psychology and anthropology from the University of Virginia.
 In her spare time, Debra enjoys swimming, hiking, biking, gardening, knitting and traveling abroad.
 First Responder Trauma Counselors is excited to add Debra as another “Culturally Aware” member of the tribe.

 Having grown up with a First Responder family, her future was set on being part of this group of brave women and men.
 She’s the daughter of a 20+ year law enforcement officer and has multiple firefighters in her family, to include her husband.
 She remembers experiencing ride alongs with her father and other First Responders and noticing the effect the calls had on her family and friends.
 The excitement and the feeling of "family" in most First Responders, be it Law Enforcement, Fire, Emergency Department staff or EMS, Faith was determined to be involved.